Clotilde Betances Jaeger

-Clotilde Betances Jaeger (born 1890, died circa 1970) was a feminist writer and journalist of New York's Puerto Rican intellectual community during the mid-twentieth century.
+Clotilde Betances Jaeger (born 1890 - died ca. 1970) was a feminist writer and journalist of New York's Puerto Rican intellectual community during the mid-twentieth century.
 She advocated for Hispanic women's rights.
 Once a teacher and a lifetime educational advocate, she pushed for minority children's education in New York and supported educational reforms in Puerto Rico.
-Betances Jaeger provided important challenges to US imperialism and white supremacist feminism coming from the US at the time.
-She is most famous for her written work in newspapers and journals in Puerto Rico and New York, though she was also featured in other Latin American and European publications.
-Betances Jaeger was also the grand-niece of Ramón Emeterio Betances, a famous independence leader of Puerto Rico.
+She is best-known for her written work in newspapers and journals in Puerto Rico and New York. though she was also featured in other Latin American and European publications.
+Betances Jaeger was also a grand-niece of Ramón Emeterio Betances, a Puerto Rican independence leader.